owowed/owowed-userscripts/README.md

 ## Available Userscripts

-- **YouTube Raw Transcript**: This userscript will add clickable button in the transcript panel that can generate a raw video transcript.
+- **YouTube Raw Transcript**: A userscript that adds a button in the video's transcript panel, with the functionality of generating a raw video transcript you can copy-paste.
 License: LGPL-3.0.
-- **Pixiv Download Artwork**: Add download artwork button, with custom filename format.
+- **Pixiv Download Artwork**: A userscript that adds a button, that can download the current artwork, with customizable filename.
 License: LGPL-3.0.

 ## Contributing